fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/fusionexport-server.md

 | `inputSVG`              | inputSVG.svg                           | SVG file path inside the payload zip.                                                                                 |
 | `asyncCapture`          | false                                  | Set the async capture flag.                                                                                           |
 | `maxWaitForCaptureExit` | 6000                                   | Timeout in ms for async capture to trigger.                                                                           |

+### Add HTTP for Windows Service

+If you are looking to serve fusion export in https mode from window service please follow the steps below:

+* Stop fusion export window service and open windows registry

+* Go to the location computer\HKEY_LOCAL_MACHINE\SOFTWARE\Fusion charts technologies LLP/FusionExport Window service

+* Set the ssh key and ssh certificate value of Fusion export using which the FusionExport server will run.

+* To provide HTTPS support, you need to configure a private key and certificate in case of both self-signed and certificate.

+#### Windows, Linux & Mac

+* We will be exposing two command-line arguments to support HTTPS:
+`--ssh-key`: Will accept a relative or absolute path of the private key `--ssh-certificate`: Will accept a relative or absolute path of the certificate

+* Configurations could be provided via a JSON file as well using `-C` or `--config-file` option.
+We will be providing a new attribute called `ssh` which will accept `key` and `certificate` where absolute or relative file path for private key and certificate will be provided.

+#### Docker

+* In the case of Docker, `docker-composer.yml` file will accept a new property called `ssh` which will accept the path of the private key and certificate.
+ Location: fusionexport-docker/service/config.json

+* Upon successful implementation, the user should be able to run the server on HTTPS.